1965 World Series: Summary

 The Twins won the first two games of the series against Don Drysdale and Sandy Koufax, but once Claude Osteen shut out the Twins in Game 3, things turned around.
-Willie Davis of The Dodgers tied a World Series record stealing 3 bases in one Game, game 5, the record was set by Honus Wagner in 1909.
+Willie Davis of The Dodgers tied a World Series record stealing 3 bases in one Game, game 5; the record was set by Honus Wagner in 1909.
 The Dodgers proceeded to win the three middle games at Dodger Stadium and Koufax would pitch two shutouts including a three-hitter with ten strikeouts to clinch.
 Ron Fairly hit two home runs for the Dodgers, both in losing efforts.

 Matchups

 Game 1

 Game 1 was set to be a pitching duel between Dodgers' Don Drysdale and the Twins' Mudcat Grant (21–7, 3.30 ERA on the year).
 Drysdale was starting because the game fell on Yom Kippur, the holiest day of the year in the Jewish calendar.
 Dodger ace Sandy Koufax, who is Jewish, stated he would not pitch that day.

 In the Twins' third inning any thought of a pitchers' duel was put to rest.
 Going into that inning, it was 1–1.
 Coming out, it was 7–1.
 It started with a Frank Quilici double to left field, followed by an error by Jim Lefebvre, allowing the pitcher Grant to reach.
 Then, shortstop Zoilo Versalles stepped to the plate.
 He had hit 19 home runs in the regular season and would later win the AL MVP Award for that year.
 He crushed a pitch from Drysdale for a three-run home run to make the score, 4–1.
 However, the Twins' scoring wasn't over.
 With still no one out, left fielder Sandy Valdespino began things again with a double.
 After a few outs and baserunners, and a single by Harmon Killebrew, the Twins had two runners again.
 With three straight singles (Earl Battey, Don Mincher, and Quilici), scoring three unearned runs, the Twins had jumped out to a six-run lead and would never look back, winning the game 8–2.

 Frank Quilici set a World Series record with his two hits in the third inning.
 Mudcat Grant was the first black World Series game-winner for an American League team.

 The Dodgers had scored their runs on a Ron Fairly homer and a Maury Wills bunt single that scored Lefebvre.
 Grant received the win while Drysdale took the loss.
-In the postgame news conference, a reporter jokingly said to Dodger manager Walter Alston, "I bet you wish Drysdale was Jewish too."